pr-starfighter/starfighter/README.txt

 as possible.
 However, there are a few minor differences in addition to the changes to graphics, sound, and dialog:

-* Where targets are is shown via arrows at the edge of the screen, and all targets are indicated in this way; the main target is indicated with text that says "Target", unless the target is one of the cast of named characters, and all named characters have their arrows indicated with their respective arrows.
-In contrast, version 1.1 only had an optional arrow that rested in the middle of the screen and pointed in the general direction of the active (main) target.
+* The current target is shown by an arrow at the edge of the screen which precisely indicates the target's position.
+In contrast, version 1.1's optional target arrow rested in the middle of the screen and only pointed in the general direction (north, south, east, west, northwest, northeast, southwest, southeast) of the target.

 * Selling your secondary weapon leaves you with standard Rockets.
 In version 1.1, it instead left you with no secondary weapon at all (with